dlahmad/sync-nudger/README.md

 1. **Extracts** the target audio stream into a temporary, high-quality FLAC file.
 2. **Analyzes** user-specified time ranges to find the quietest moment, using the EBU R 128 loudness standard for perceptual accuracy.
 3. **Resolves** all split points, whether provided as exact timestamps or as search ranges.
-4. **Asks for Confirmation** by presenting a detailed summary of the proposed changes before proceeding.
+4. **Asks for Confirmation** by presenting a detailed summary of the proposed changes before proceeding (can be auto-confirmed with `--yes`).
 5. **Splits** the audio into multiple parts based on the resolved points.
-6. **Applies** the specified millisecond delays to each part (or trims them if the delay is negative).
+6. **Applies** the specified millisecond delays (including fractional milliseconds) to each part (or trims them if the delay is negative).
 7. **Concatenates** the modified audio parts back into a single stream.
 8. **Re-encodes** the audio to its original format and bitrate.
 9. **Remuxes** the new audio stream back into the video file, replacing the original while keeping all other video, audio, and subtitle streams intact.